nrilu/lockchart-to-cnf/README.md

 Allows to define simple lock-charts and to compile them into CNF formulas.

-Verifies and displays the found geometries of keys and locks when given a SAT solver solution.
+Verifies and displays the found key and lock geometries.

 Submitted to the SAT Competition 2025 Benchmark Submissions.